ronijan/notizapp-android/README.md

 ### NotizApp

-NotizApp is an Android App.You can simply write, view and delete notes.
+NotizApp is an Android App for Notes.
+You can simply write, view and delete notes.